Wills Power of Attorney Legal Advice How it Works Pricing

 • Simple jewellery and accessories

-• Runners, fitness shoes, slippers and casual sandals
+• Runners, open toed shoes, flip flops slippers and casual sandals

-• Bold colours (if not asked by the family)
+• Bright colours (if not asked by the family)

 • Caps, bucket hats and beanies

-When is it okay to wear casual clothes to a funeral?
+When is it okay to wear casual funeral attire?

-The bereaved family may choose to have a more relaxed service outdoors or in a casual venue.
-If the funeral takes place on a beach or in a park, suits and heels probably aren’t the best choice for the setting.
-In some instances, dark jeans can be worn with a simple dress shirt.
-While some casual clothing is acceptable, it’s essential to make sure your outfit doesn’t offend the family in mourning.
+A traditional funeral and wearing black isn't the best option for everyone.
+The bereaved family may choose to have a more relaxed outdoor service or in a casual venue.
+If the funeral takes place on a beach or in a park, traditional dress code suits and heels probably aren't the best choice for the setting or seasonal weather.

 Safewill can help you

 Our team at Safewill offer simple and affordable Will-writing services to help you outline your funeral wishes when you pass away.
-If you’re planning a funeral for the death of a loved one, Safewill Cremations provides a simple and affordable way to look after the essentials so you can celebrate your way.
+From outlining funeral attire to choosing greener options, if you're planning a funeral for the death of a loved one, Safewill Cremations provides a simple and affordable way to look after the essentials so you can celebrate your way.

 Last updated 31st May 2022